ziniann/reqResAPI/README.md

 Later, I added a JSON schema validator dependency as I felt that some of the responses should be validated by schema.

+## Project Structure

+The project is organized into the following packages:

+## Main/Model

+I've created Java class representing the `User` model.

-## BaseTest
+## Test/BaseTest

-Then I created the `BaseTest` class in the main package to set up common configurations and to initialize `baseURI` there.
+Then I've created the `BaseTest` class in the test package to set up common configurations and to initialize `baseURI` there.

-## Tests
+## Test/Tests

-I decided to divide the tests into two different classes: `LoginTest` and `UsersTest`.
+I decided to divide the tests into two different classes:

-I felt like I would need to have a separate `User` object, so I created it in the main package as well.
+- `LoginTest`
+- `UsersTest`

+##Test/Resources/JsonSchemas

+JSON schema for validating the single user API response:

+- `usersList`
+- `singleUser`

+#